 Every training method has some benefits associated with it.
 It depends on who you are training and for what role or job function.

-Each employee is different and the way they learn is also different but having an effective training method in place is essential.
+Each employee is different and the way they learn is also different but having an effective employee training method in place is essential.

 Some learn effectively via visual medium while others learn it better by reading, hearing, and doing things.